Hammerous/Transport_Network_Construct/README.md

    - A unique ID field.
    - X and Y coordinate fields.
    - The coordinate system specified by EPSG code.
+These points represent Points of Interest (POIs) — such as centroids, bus stops, or subway entrances — that are not originally part of the line network.

+> Important:
+> These points are explicitly anchored onto the road network during initialization.
+> If the set of anchoring points changes later (e.g., adding new bus stops, adjusting POI locations), you must re-run the network initialization to correctly rebuild the network topology and edgelists.

 2. **Load Line Shapefile**
    A single shapefile is used to load linear features.
 You can optionally preserve specific attribute fields (e.g., 'Direction') for later use.